Skip to product information

 Dimensions:

-Approximately 18cm - Fits all wrist sizes 17 to 19cm
+Approximately 18cm - Suitable for all wrists from 17 to 19cm

 Weight: